 He continued to work with many of these colleagues on programmes such as the radio series I'm Sorry, I'll Read that Again, Hello Cheeky (with Barry Cryer and John Junkin), and the long-running I'm Sorry I Haven't a Clue.

-He starred in the BBC's late-80's comedy series 'You Must Be The Husband' and he later played Victor Meldrew's neighbour Derek McVitie in 'One Foot In The Grave' (after Angus Deayton had left the programme).
+He starred in the BBC's late-80's comedy series 'You Must Be The Husband' and had a one-off role as Victor Meldrew's neighbour Derek McVitie in 'One Foot In The Grave' (after Angus Deayton had left the programme).
+Other acting appearances included a recurring role as a bookmaker in Heartbeat.
 In addition, he had previously made a (bizarrely uncredited) cameo appearance as a mad inventor in the 1971 film 'Willy Wonka and the Chocolate Factory'.

-He was the voice of the narrator on the Nutty (nowadays The Dandy) and BBC cartoon superhero, Bananaman.
+He was the voice of the narrator on the Nutty (later The Dandy and later still The Beano) and BBC cartoon superhero, Bananaman.

 His mother played lacrosse at an international level.
 Well, someone had to.

 Became an OBE in the 2011 Queen's Birthday Honours, alongside fellow Goodie, ISIHAC star and Beat the Nation co-host Graeme Garden.